Reporting year 2023

 Levels of work among mothers

-Around half (49%) of non-working mothers said that if they could arrange good quality childcare that was convenient, reliable and affordable, they would prefer to go out to work (Accompanying Table 8.12), in line with 2021 (45%).
+Just under half (48%) of non-working mothers said that if they could arrange good quality childcare that was convenient, reliable and affordable, they would prefer to go out to work (Accompanying Table 8.12), in line with 2022 (49%).

-Over half (54%) of non-working mothers in families with children aged 0 to 4 years only said that if they could arrange good quality childcare that was convenient, reliable and affordable, they would prefer to go out to work (Accompanying Table 8.12), in line with 2021 (50%).
-However, a lower percentage of non-working mothers in families with children aged 5 to 14 years only, than non-working mothers in families with children aged 0 to 4 years only, said that if they could arrange good quality childcare that was convenient, reliable and affordable, they would prefer to go out to work, around two in five (43%), in line with 2021 (46%).
+Over half (54%) of non-working mothers in families with children aged 0 to 4 years only said that if they could arrange good quality childcare that was convenient, reliable and affordable, they would prefer to go out to work (Accompanying Table 8.12), unchanged from 2022.
+However, a lower percentage of non-working mothers in families with children aged 5 to 14 years only, than non-working mothers in families with children aged 0 to 4 years only, said that if they could arrange good quality childcare that was convenient, reliable and affordable, they would prefer to go out to work, just over two in five (42%), in line with 2022 (43%).

 Factors influencing going out to work

-Among mothers who had entered the workforce in the past two years, the most common reasons for starting work were finding a job that enabled them to combine work with their child(ren) (19%), wanting financial independence (18%), wanting to get out of the house (17%), their child(ren) starting school (15%), and their financial situation (14%) (Accompanying Table 8.8).
+Among mothers who had entered the workforce in the past two years, the most common reasons for starting work were wanting financial independence (20%), finding a job that enabled them to combine work with their child(ren) (18%), their financial situation (15%) and their child(ren) starting school (13%) (Accompanying Table 8.8).
+Five per cent of all mothers said they entered the workforce to become eligible for the 30 hours offer of free childcare for children aged 3 to 4 years with working parents.

-Mothers who had transitioned from part-time to full-time work in the previous two years most commonly did so because a job opportunity or promotion arose (27%), because of their financial situation (14%), because their child(ren) started school (14%), and because they wanted financial independence (11%) (Accompanying Table 8.9).
-Eight per cent of parents said they made this change to become eligible for the 30 hours.
+Mothers who had transitioned from part-time to full-time work in the previous two years most commonly did so because of their financial situation (23%), because their child(ren) started school (23%), because a job opportunity or promotion arose (16%) and because their children were old enough to use childcare (13%) (Accompanying Table 8.9).
+Nine per cent of parents said they made this change to become eligible for the 30 hours offer of free childcare for children aged 3 to 4 years with working parents.

-Among mothers working part-time, around half (51%) said that even if there were no barriers to doing so they would not increase their working hours or work full-time (Accompanying Table 8.1), unchanged from 2021.
-Among families with children aged 0 to 4 years only this proportion stood at 55%, a rise from 47% in 2021.
-Among families with children aged 5 to 14 years only this proportion also stood at 51%, in line with 2021 (53%).
+Among mothers working part-time, around half (49%) said that even if there were no barriers to doing so, they would not increase their working hours or work full-time (Accompanying Table 8.1), in line with 51% in 2022.
+Among families with children aged 0 to 4 years only this proportion stood at 51% in line with 55% in 2022.
+Among families with children aged 5 to 14 years only this proportion also stood at 48%, in line with 2022 (51%).

-Just under two in five (36%) mothers working part-time said that, in the absence of any barriers, they would continue to work part-time but would increase their working hours, in line with 2021 (33%).
-Around one in eight (12%) mothers working part-time said that, in the absence of any barriers, they would move into full-time work, a fall from 17% in 2021.
+Over a third (36%) of mothers working part-time said that, in the absence of any barriers, they would continue to work part-time but would increase their working hours, unchanged from 2022.
+Under one in six (15%) mothers working part-time said that, in the absence of any barriers, they would move into full-time work, in line with 12% in 2022.

 Help and support